lrdj/iankdiabetes.github.io/_posts/2014-04-25-wireframes-v-prototypes-yakety-yak.md

 ---
 layout: post

-title: "Wireframes v prototypes yakety yak..."
+title: "Wireframes v prototypes yakety yak&#8230;"
 date: 2014-04-25 09:27:36
-description: Have recently followed a couple of discussions along the lines of 'wireframes are dead' touting the cure-all properties of prototyping \(like this or this\).
-I love and use both methods depending on client and production context so I\'m always left feeling a bit bemused by the level and depth of side-taking.
-Was reviewing some old bookmarks and came across a lovely post by Owen Briggs -- Something that bothers me with most buildings is they are drawn.
-The designers drew floorplans and elevations and then set these perpendicular to create space.
-Their direct thinking was all done at the two...
+description: " Have recently followed a couple of discussions along the lines of &#8220;wireframes are dead&#8221; touting the cure-all properties of prototyping (like this or this).
+I love and use both methods depending on client and production context so I&#8217;m always&#8230;"
 thumbnail: structures.jpg
 alt: "wireframe structure"